Kar3njul1eth/xkcd-Comic-App/xkcd-comic-app.md

 ## Conclusions
+A significant challenge was dealing with CORS issues.
+Previously, I had only experienced this in local environments and could temporarily resolve it with browser settings or an extension.
+However, in this case, I needed to find a definitive solution for both local and production environments.
+I spent time reading extensive documentation and watching videos until I grasped the possible solutions.
+Ultimately, I configured a proxy in my Vite configuration file to grant legitimacy to requests and inform the browser that this request should come from the development server and is a valid request.
+For the production environment, I created a redirection rule through a '_redirects' file.

-One of the first challenges I encountered was determining which API to use and how to allow the comic to be changed.
-The project's shared link included two different API links, one referencing all comics and another for a specific one.
+Additionally, another challenge arose when determining which API to use and how to allow comic switching.
+The shared project link included two different API endpoints, one referencing all comics and another for a specific one.
 After careful consideration, I decided which one to use and also defined the structure for my project.
-My goal was to adhere to best practices and use technologies that I am most familiar with, those that I consider most suitable for this type of project.
+My goal was to adhere to best practices and use technologies I am most familiar with, those that I consider most suitable for this type of project

-An interesting aspect was imagining and defining the user interface design.
-Unlike other projects where I often work with predefined designs, this time I had the freedom to imagine and create it from scratch.
-This allowed me to express my personal style and preferences.

 ## References